Search

 1. Protecting Media:

-KHPG, our DAC partner in Ukraine, reports that they previously received evidence from multiple unencrypted sources.
+Our DAC partner in Ukraine reports that they previously received evidence from multiple unencrypted sources.
 When using Save, their media is protected in-transit by Transport Layer Security (TLS).
 TLS encrypts data transmitted over the Internet and protects media as it is sent from phone to server.

 Additionally, Save uses the Tor network via Orbot, free open source software that protects media in-transit by using Tor to help mitigate network surveillance and other threats to your privacy.
 It does so by encrypting your IP address and browsing history, and routing your internet traffic through randomly-chosen relay servers.